As a landlord it’s likely your day to day is filled with tasks.

 Collecting rent is a vital part of being a landlord.
 However, not everyone no matter how carefully you screen them will remember to pay their rent.
 Using property management software you can automate rent reminders and rent overdue reminders to chase up tenants so you don’t have to worry every month if the rent is going to come in.

 Many softwares also have their own built-in payment portals that allow your tenants to pay via their software.
-However, there are plenty of payment softwares, like Zelle pay which allows users to easily pay rent straight into their landlord’s bank account.
+However, there are plenty of payment software, like Zelle pay which allows users to easily pay rent straight into their landlord’s bank account.

 8. Tracking Income and Expenses